microsoft/react-native-tscodegen/packages/ts-parsec/README.md

 ]);
 ```

 If you gives `true trueLies`, 1st and 2nd both match `true`.
-But the 1st one appears eariler than then 2nd one in the array passing to `buildLexer`, so 1st wins.
+But the 1st one appears eariler than the 2nd one in the array passing to `buildLexer`, so 1st wins.
 And then you get to `trueLies` after skipping a space, 1st and 2nd both match the prefix of the input again.
 But 1st matches `true`, 2nd matches `trueLies`, 2nd is longer, so 2nd wins.

-For some languages, like VB.NET, it has context sensitive tokenizers.
-You could embed an XML in the code, and definitely XML and VB.NET has two different set of token definitions. `buildLexer` could not handle this case.
+For some languages, like VB.NET, it has a context sensitive tokenizer.
+You could embed an XML in the code, while XML and VB.NET have two different sets of token definitions. `buildLexer` could not handle this case.
 If you have such need, you could:

 - Write a manual tokenizer.
 - Tell me and I add more features to the library for you.